-- 41. Own Source Revenue (OSR) for the first half of the financial year 2023/24 was KShs.
-1.6 billion compared to KShs.
-1.1 billion realized during the same period in the financial year 2022/23 which translates to 49 percent increase.
-This increase was attributed to the implementation of an automated revenue management system, Kiambu-Pay.
+- 41. Own Source Revenue (OSR) for the first eight months of the financial year 2023/24 was KShs.
+2.53 billion.
+This was attributed to the implementation of an automated revenue management system, Kiambu-Pay.
 The system has helped seal loopholes at sub-counties and hospitals, focusing on revenue streams like physical planning, land rates, vehicle parking, hospital fees and single business permits. - 42.
 Further, the creation of various task forces such as Rapid Results Initiatives in supervising, analyzing and reporting on revenue collection processes and public sensitization on the importance of revenue payment, including reminders through sending of bulk SMS, has also contributed to efficiency in revenue collection.